Sievierodonetsk Congress: The course of events at the congress

 Dear Viktor Fedorovich!
 Dear friends!
 None of us has any doubt that a carefully planned and prepared, superbly financed anti-state coup was carried out in Ukraine during the week.
 According to the most modern technologies of fooling people, they tried to put the self-styled President on the throne by any means, including force.
 This is all not new.
 We know that it is not the fault of these hundreds of thousands of people who are standing there today, because charismatic churches, such as the church of Moon, bring millions of people to the square, and they obey one wave of the hand.
 People are not to blame, the terrible hand that controls these people is to blame.
 It didn't work out!
 Their plans, although they caught us by surprise, failed.
 The most important thing is that the power in Ukraine has not fallen, in any case, we still have a President acting under the Constitution, we have an absolutely full–fledged Prime Minister.
 We have half of Ukraine with our government!
 Today it is already obvious that the world will not recognize an impostor under any circumstances.
 And this is also our victory!
 And most importantly.
 We missed a big blow.
 We thought we were playing by fair rules, but we got up, we have already risen to our full height.
 We are together, and we are invincible!
 Therefore, the main conclusion from this difficult week is: in order to bring our victory to a legitimate result, in order to defend our choice, we must be together, we must be strong, we must be unshakable!
 We must say firmly and clearly: we did not vote for an independent, independent, democratic, prosperous Ukraine in '91 in order to tear it to pieces today.
 We are for a united Ukraine!
 We are for a democratic and prosperous Ukraine!
 But don't try our patience.
 We have a worthy response to any attack, up to the most extreme measures.
-And I want to remind the hotheads under the orange banners: from Kharkov to Kiev – 480 kilometers, and to the border with Russia – 40!
+And I want to remind the hotheads under the orange banners: from Kharkiv to Kyiv – 480 kilometers, and to the border with Russia – 40!
 We want to live in a state where everyone is protected.
 His rights, his culture, his language, his history, his traditions and his customs are protected.
 We understand that the East has a very serious difference from Galicia, we do not impose our way of life on Galicia, but we will never allow Galicia to teach us how to live!
 We must preserve the main spiritual core that unites us, our faith.
 We will not accept the lifestyle imposed on us, we will not accept other people's symbols, our symbol is Orthodoxy!
 What should we do?
 We must once again resolutely and firmly declare that we will never, under any circumstances, recognize a self-crowned President.
 Viktor Fedorovich will be the president, having gone through all the legal procedures!
 And we have enough patience to reach the end!
 Dear friends!
 We want to live in peace, work, create, create, but a terrible, orange threat is hanging over our country, over our future.
 Therefore, I once again urge everyone to be steadfast, stand tall and defend our choice.
 Get up, the country is huge, Get up for a mortal fight, With the nashist power of darkness, With the orange plague!
 God and the Truth are with us!